Radio window: Ionosphere

 The radio window's lower frequency limit is greatly affected by the ionospheric refraction of the radio waves whose frequencies are approximately below 30 MHz (λ > 10 m); radio waves with frequencies below the limit of 10 MHz (λ > 30 m) are reflected back into space by the ionosphere.
 The lower limit is proportional to the density of the ionosphere's free electrons and coincides with the plasma frequency:

 where $f_p$ is the plasma frequency in Hz and $N_e$ the electron density in electrons per cubic meter.
 Since it is highly dependent on sunlight, the value of $N_e$ changes significantly from daytime to nighttime usually being lower during the day, leading to a decrease of the radio window's lower limit and higher during the night, causing an increase of the radio window's lower frequency end.
 However, this also depends on the solar activity and the geographic position.

 Troposphere

 When performing observations, radio astronomers try to extend the upper limit of the radio window towards the 1 THz optimum, since the astronomical objects give spectral lines of greater intensity in the higher frequency range.
 Tropospheric water vapour greatly affects the upper limit since its resonant absorption frequency bands are 22.3 GHz (λ ≈ 1.32 cm), 183.3 GHz (λ ≈ 1.64 mm) and 323.8 GHz (λ ≈ 0.93 mm).
 The tropospheric oxygen's bands at 60 GHz (λ ≈ 5.00 mm) and 118.74 GHz (λ ≈ 2.52 mm) also affect the upper limit.
 To tackle the issue of water vapour, many observatories are built at high altitudes where the climate is more dry.
-However, not many things can be done to avoid the oxygen's interference with radio waves propagation.
+However, little can be done to avoid the oxygen's interference with radio waves propagation.